Model Intuition

-A structured curriculum that teaches machine learning through mathematical foundations, visual intuition, and code-oriented thinking from calculus through modern models.
+A structured curriculum that teaches machine learning through visual intuition, model behavior, and code-oriented thinking from classical ML workflows through modern AI systems.

 Abstract ideas rendered geometrically.
 Diagrams, animations, and spatial reasoning before algebra.